addania/coding/src/pages/Intro_to_Git.md

 **GETTING STARTED**

-Git is a file versioning system.
+Git is a file versioning system (or in other words version control system).

 > In order to install Git we need to have apt-get updated.
 To update apt-get
 ```